RAMAKRISHNAN906/Guest-Room-Booking-Application/README.md

-# cartrabbit
+# CartRabbit

-# Gust Room Booking Application
+# Guest Room Booking Application

-Gust is a room booking application designed for house owners who offer short-term accommodations and for customers looking to book rooms.
+Guest is a room booking application designed for house owners who offer short-term accommodations and for customers looking to book rooms.
 The application provides an efficient way for house owners to manage their rooms and bookings while offering customers a seamless browsing and booking experience.
 Additionally, the application sends email notifications when a room is booked.

 ![ice-49907-64747375_3XL-478924](https://github.com/user-attachments/assets/57ee01cc-4d05-48f3-8355-a372c64dae49)

 ## Mobile and Desktop Views

-Gust is designed to be fully responsive, providing an optimal experience across both mobile and desktop devices.
+Guest is designed to be fully responsive, providing an optimal experience across both mobile and desktop devices.
 You can view the application in action through the following videos:

 - **[Desktop View Video](https://drive.google.com/file/d/1Q3k4tGCdnWxqz6kz1uJPEr7DwKK1IXFT/view?usp=sharing)**
 - **[Mobile View Video](https://drive.google.com/file/d/1dn1Hwl-0zycAEmzA8dWin9zpKYLkz7ez/view?usp=sharing)**